abinit/abinit/doc/tutorial/compilation.md

 !!! tip

-    Life get hard if you are a Mac-OsX user as Apple does not officially support Fortran (😞) so you will need to install gfortran and gcc either via [homebrew](https://brew.sh/) or [macport](https://www.macports.org/).
+    Life gets hard if you are a Mac-OsX user as Apple does not officially support Fortran (😞) so you need to install *gfortran* and *gcc* either via [homebrew](https://brew.sh/) or [macport](https://www.macports.org/).
-    Alternatively, one can install gfortran using one of the standalone DMG installers provided by the [gfortran-for-macOS project](https://github.com/fxcoudert/gfortran-for-macOS/releases).
+    Alternatively, one can install *gfortran* using one of the standalone DMG installers provided by the [gfortran-for-macOS project](https://github.com/fxcoudert/gfortran-for-macOS/releases).
     Note also that MaxOsX users will need to install **make** via [Xcode](https://developer.apple.com/xcode/).
-    More info are available [here](INSTALL_MacOS).
+    More info can be found in [this page](INSTALL_MacOS).

 ## How to compile BLAS and LAPACK